 "We may die.
 I will not have another chance to ascertain if severing the bond did you any damage?"
 His eyes were worried, his mouth set in a firm line as if he was forcing it to behave.

 "I don't think you cared one way or the other if you did me any damage."
-She scanned him, helped him up.
+She scanned him then helped him up.
 "The captain wants you on the bridge, Mister Spock.
 Not shooting the crap with me."

 "I can smell him on you."
 Spock looked at her, his eyes hooded, his mouth turning down this time.
-He did not look happy in the least.
+He didn't look happy in the least.
 She noticed he was clenching his fists.

 "The captain?" she asked breezily, wondering what the hell else could go wrong.
 From cold bastard to this emotional basket case?
 Great improvement.